Rob-the-Analyst/Covid-19-Project/README.md

 This step involved initial querying of the data to extract the key parameters outlined in the first section.
 Details of all queries used can be found in the 'SQL Queries.sql' file.

 ### 2.3 Creating Dashboard in Power BI
 The key information was then visualized in Power BI using relevant visuals.
+A date filter was also added.
 A screenshot the completed dashboard can found as the file 'Power BI screenshot.png'.

 ### 2.4 Setting up Data Gateway and Schedule Refresh in Power BI Portal